-In today’s blog post, we take a look at the month ahead and highlight three events that we expect to make headlines in September.
+In today’s blog post, we’re highlighting three events that we expect to make headlines in September.

 More About The Lede: